OCA/l10n-thailand/l10n_th_tax_multi/README.rst

 Step to keep some amount open.

 - Create invoice and multi invoice lines.
-- Fill withholding tax in Field WT each invoice lines.
+- Fill withholding tax in Field WHT each invoice lines.
 - Post > Register Payment > check Open in deduction table that you need keep it. > Post
 - Next time, Register Payment > Fill amount residual manual > Post

-Note : if you configured withholding tax on product, it fill withholding tax in field WT automatic.
+Note : if you configured withholding tax on product, it fill withholding tax in field WHT automatic.

 Bug Tracker
 ===========